MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > - **Cluster architecture:** Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
 This is often performed using GitOps.
 > - **Workload architecture:** Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
 > - **Cluster architecture:** Enable diagnostics settings to ensure control plane or core API server interactions are logged.
-> - **Cluster and workload architectures:** Enable [Container insights](/azure/azure-monitor/containers/container-insights-overview) to collect metrics, logs, and diagnostics to monitor the availability and performance of the cluster and workloads running on it.
+> - **Cluster and workload architectures:** Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) to determine the best monitoring strategy for your workloads.
 > - **Workload architecture:** The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
 > - **Cluster and workload architectures:** Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
 > - **Workload architecture:** Optimize your workload to operate and deploy efficiently in a container.